BarnaSir/move-tac-toe/README.md

 ```
 * Single click will allow the filling of the pieces in the empty locations.
 * When all the pieces (3 per player) of a player are filled, then each player can move his/her piece by dragging.

-## Further Enhancements:
-* As of now, two players (only humans) can play with each other.
-However, Artificial Intelligence can be implemented so that a human player can play against the computer.